How Does Purple Bricks Work?

 The watchdog episode also explored issues of false advertising by the company.
 Indeed, the Advertising Standards Agency (ASA) has banned many of the statements made by Purple Bricks in the past.

-Another revelation was the matter of Purple Bricks’ deferred fee service, which was, at the time, considered to be misleading.
+At the time, Purple Bricks’ deferred fee service was also considered to be misleading.
 The programme commented that it was not initially made clear that, in order to qualify, the seller must use Purple Bricks’ own conveyancing service.

-The service also constituted a loan arrangement with an external financial services company – something that was also not initially sufficiently clarified.
+The service also constituted a loan arrangement with an external financial services company, which was also not initially sufficiently clarified.

 Purple Bricks – Positives and Negatives